All Episodes

 Let's actually break down the indictment from the top.

-I've this is you know years of my life coming around full circle that I skipped over what we're actually supposed to be talking about, the the contents of the dossier.
+This is years of my life coming around full circle that I skipped over what we're actually supposed to be talking about, the contents of the dossier.

 And another component of lying to the FBI, it has to be material to something, material to your investigation.

-So what John Durham is alleging, and we can go through the counts, but he's basically saying on multiple occasions, Igor Denchenkov was interviewed by the FBI about the Russia Gate investigation, the Steele dossier, his involvement with folks like Sergey Million and what John Durham is saying on multiple occasions, he lied.
+So what John Durham is alleging, and we can go through the counts, but he's basically saying on multiple occasions, Igor Denchenkov was interviewed by the FBI about the Russia Gate investigation, the Steele dossier, his involvement with folks like Sergei Milian, and what John Durham is saying on multiple occasions.

-He lied to the FBI about his involvement, quote unquote with the Steele dossier, about who he was talking to, about meetings he had, and about um other individuals who he said he got information from.
+He lied to the FBI about his involvement, quote-unquote, with the Steele dossier, about who he was talking to, about meetings he had, and about other individuals who he said he got information from.

 Durham is saying Denchenko lied about those things in this indictment.